dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 **Individual Project about ML**: Handwritten digits Recognition
-**Accomplishments**: According to the formula, manually implement popular algorithms of Vectorizing Logistic Regression and Neural Network including FP,BP and Regularization.
+**Accomplishments**: According to the formula, manually implement popular algorithms of Vectorizing Logistic Regression and Neural Network including FP,BP process and Regularization.
 Applying them to analyze Handwritten digits pictures.
 Tune the pramaters, visualize the data, and compare their performance.